Business & Community Lenders (BCL) of Texas- Austin logo

 Business & Community Lenders of Texas (BCL) is a community development financial institution (CDFI) operating in Austin, Dallas, and San Marcos with dual missions of business lending and homeownership support.
 Founded to serve Texas communities, BCL combines capital access with educational coaching to support entrepreneurs and individuals building financial stability.
 The organization maintains NMLS licensing (#1114924) across all locations and partners with major banks including IBC Bank and Bank of America.

-BCL's business lending services span small businesses borrowing up to $50,000 and growing businesses seeking $50,000+, with specialized programs including the Texas Small Business Diversity Fund and SBA 504 Loan Program.
+BCL's business lending services span small businesses borrowing up to $50,000 and growing businesses seeking $50,000+, with listed programs including the Texas Small Business Diversity Fund and SBA 504 Loan Program.
 Beyond lending, they offer no-cost business coaching consultations, business growth classes, and the San Marcos ThinkBIG entrepreneurship program.
 Their community focus includes real estate development financing, community loan center management, and the Austin Community Land Trust Accelerator, positioning them as infrastructure providers for community economic development.

 BCL distinguishes itself through its explicit focus on diverse and underserved business owners, offering customized one-on-one coaching rather than purely transactional lending.
 They integrate business lending with homeownership counseling and financial empowerment services, treating business growth as part of broader household financial stability.
 The organization publishes client success stories and maintains active community engagement through business fairs and events, demonstrating accountability to the communities they serve.